Blue Skies ahead but Plenty Cloud on the Horizon

 At Phase 3 Consulting, without the power of extra big-industry big-data, let us aim to apply the independent consulting expertise that we have for me to offer some triangulation of sources, of our own watch-points and of our year’s qualitative assessments as we’ve worked with our clients.

-In the downloadable articledownloadable article I offer here opinion which I choose to term my 20 hypotheses about how the HR technology industry could continue to change in 2018.
+In the 20 Hypotheses Kate HR Tech 2018 – Article, I offer here opinion which I choose to term my 20 hypotheses about how the HR technology industry could continue to change in 2018.
 On each, read the headline and a brief explanation so that you can figure the impact on you and your organisation.